Back to All

 • Do not pack frozen food.
 Many moving companies (including National Van Lines) will not transport unsealed and perishable food items as they can attract vermin and other pests that could damage your belongings.

 • Pack canned food in small boxes.
-This will make it easier and safer to lift and move the boxes since canned items can become very heavy when many of them are packed together.
+This will make it easier and safer to lift and move the boxes since canned items can become heavy when many of them are packed together.

 • Seal all dry and open boxes of food.
 Use tape to seal and place the items in resealable ziplock bags before packing them into cardboard boxes.
 This will help to prevent any leaks and spills during the transport.
+Consider shelf life when packing up.

 • Wrap glass containers in waterproof ziplock bags and bubble wrap.
 This will help ensure food items in glass containers and jars are kept secure during the move.

-• Clearly label each box containing your food items.
+Clearly label each box containing your food items.
 This will help you to quickly identify where your food items are so that you can unpack them as soon as you have arrived at your new home.

-Step 7: Prepare food for your moving day
+Step 7 – Prepare food for your moving day

 Lastly, don’t forget about the move-out day.
 Moving day is an extremely busy and energy-draining time, so having some food and beverages on hand will help to keep you and your family (including pets) energized.
 If you have hired professional movers, it is a nice gesture to also offer them some snacks and beverages.
 Consider preparing food that can be easily eaten during the move such as sandwiches, protein bars, biscuits, crackers, nuts and dried fruits.
+And if you’re ever unsure about any of the rules or procedures involved in the process of moving, remember that you can contact the residential moving company for guidance.